kartikbh56/TodoNest---KodNest-Assignment/README.md

 - Hover interactions to reveal quick edit and delete options for tasks.
 - Clean, responsive design built with CSS for an engaging user experience.

+### 6. Drag and Drop Task Management
+Easily move task cards between columns on the Kanban board ("Not started," "In progress," "Done") to update their status.
+This intuitive feature allows for seamless task organization and progress tracking.

 ## Tech Stack

 ### Frontend